 "Aw, thank you.
 I feel so special.
 Did you get that out of the 'Big Book of Things to Say to Accident Victims' ?"
 James asked, rolling his eyes.

-James blinked, several times.
-"No, no I don't," James said.
-Catherine leaned foreword, looking James in the eye.
+James blinked, several times and said, "No, no I don't."
+Catherine leaned foreword, looking the young man in the eye.

 "Prodigy you may be, but you are a horrible liar.
 You know these people.
 Who are they?"
 Catherine asked.
 James swallowed.

 "The man is my birth father, the woman my birth mother, the boy my twin, and the old man is a Headmaster and my maternal grandfather.
 Well, they were my family, at one point.
-They gave me up, I don't see why they would come back," James said quietly.
+They gave me up, I don't see why they would come back," James said without any disquiet.

 "What do you mean, 'they gave you up'?
 James, don't you have parents?"
 Catherine asked.
 James leaned back into his pillows.

 "Well, yes, two people were involved in giving me life.
 But I've never had any form of parental influence in my life.
-I was put in an orphanage when I was fifteen months, came to America at three after I was declared a prodigy, I lived in an orphanage until I graduated High school and got my G.E.D. at ten.
-I went to UCLA at eleven, and I got a private dorm.
+I was put in an orphanage when I was fifteen months, came to America at three after I was declared a prodigy, I lived in an orphanage until I graduated high school and got my G.E.D. at ten.
+I went to UCLA at eleven.
 Graduated at thirteen, and granted full emancipation.
 I live alone in an apartment on the outskirts of Vegas," James said.
 Catherine's eyes were wide, and a hand was covering her mouth.
 As a mother, she could not imagine anything short of death separating her from her daughter.